aaronlifton/react-server-context/README.md

 ## Will this help me?
 Do you use server side rendering?

 Using react-rails or react-on-rails?

-Can your server react environment not use fetch? (e.g. ruby-racer) Do your components expect server context from different places?
+Can your server react environment not use fetch? (e.g. mini_racer, therubyracer)

+Do your components expect server context from different places?

 ## Example scenario